Early Years Vision

 - Expressive Arts and Design

 In addition to the continuous provision for cross-curricular learning, the children are taught a discreet 20minute daily phonics session.
-We currently follow the DfES 'Letters and Sounds’ materials in an engaging, interactive approach.
-(See the Phonics Vision statement for EYFS phonics coverage)
+We currently follow Twinkle Phonics in an engaging, interactive approach.

 We recognise that the environment plays a significant role in supporting children’s learning and development and so our indoor and outdoor spaces are designed to promote high levels of involvement and deep level learning.
 Our learning environments are stimulating and exciting, and relevant to the needs and stage of our children and we promote all areas of the EYFS curriculum both indoors and outdoors.
 We recognise that the outdoor area has equal value to the inside and as such have developed an outdoor and garden space that encourages children to experiment, take risks, collaborate and problem-solve through a wide range of experiences such as a mud kitchen, den building, a water area, stage area, big construction and games area.

 Parental involvement is valued and encouraged and we are proud of the close relationship we have with parents.
 We use this positively to ensure that children have a joint support approach to make good progress in school.
 We strive to build positive links with the parents of each child, from the initial induction sessions in the term prior to the children starting school, home visits and then a short settling in program which allows lots of opportunities to get to know the children.
-We keep parents informed about how the children are being taught, and how well each child is progressing through termly parent consultations, written reports and engaging them in their child's on-line learning journal.
+We keep parents informed about how the children are being taught, and how well their child is progressing through termly parent consultation and written reports.
 We also welcome parents in for ‘Stay and Play’ sessions that focus on different aspects of their child’s learning and encourage parents to share their child’s successes with ‘WOW’ moments.

 In Early Years we identify the impact of the curriculum through on-going observations and pupil progress meetings which are held 3 times a year to discuss and moderate progress in reading, writing and maths.
 The EYFS teacher attends Statutory LA moderation meetings to ensure Quality Assurance and other EYFS staff members receive training according to needs and their contributions to the development of the setting is highly valued.
 Subject leaders monitor their subjects in EYFS through lesson observations, book scrutiny, learning walks and discussions with children.

-The Early Years’ link Governor meets with the EYFS lead teacher 3 times a year to discuss actions from the action plan and evaluate implementation and impact who then reports back to the Full Governing Body.
+The Early Years’ link Governor meets with the EYFS lead teacher through the year to discuss actions from the action plan and evaluate implementation and impact and then reports back to the Full Governing Body.

 Through playing and exploring, being active learners and creating and thinking critically our children develop confidence to take risks and discuss their successes and failures with others.
 They are able to draw on their experiences to improve or adjust what they are doing.
 They demonstrate high levels of engagement in activities and develop a wider sense of the world around them and draw on these experiences during interactions with others to link to new learning.
 The characteristics of learning that they develop in their first year ensures that they become confident, curious, independent learners prepared for their next stage of learning.